jejacobs23/osteo-RNA-Seq-Workflow/README.md

     REMOVE_ALIGNMENT_INFORMATION=true \
     TMP_DIR=<path to temp directory>/working_temp_rs
 ```
-**Step 4) Mark adapters:** The Picard function, MarkIllumiaAdapters, is used to take an uBAM file and rewite it with new adapter-trimming tags.
+**Step 4) Mark adapters:** The Picard function, MarkIllumiaAdapters, is used to take an uBAM file and rewrite it with new adapter-trimming tags.
 Per tutorial 6483 on the GATK website: https://software.broadinstitute.org/gatk/documentation/article?id=6483 This is needed so that the sequenced adapters contribute minimally to the alignments.
 The tool adds an "XT" tag to a read record to mark the 5' start position of the specified adapter sequence.
 It also produces a metrics file.
 ```
 #for n lanes
 #The input files are the .bam files created in Step 3.
 There are the same number of input .bam files as there are lanes.